lumeland/lume.land/docs/core/server.md

 ## Middlewares

-To customize how the server handle the requests and responses, there's a simple middleware system with the following signature:
+To customize how the server handles the requests and responses, there's a simple middleware system with the following signature:

 ```js